2025 West of England mayoral election

 The 2025 West of England mayoral election was held on 1 May 2025 to elect the mayor of the West of England on the same day as other local elections across the country.
 It was the third election for the role and was won by Labour's Helen Godwin.
 For the first time, the mayor was elected using the first-past-the-post voting system.

 Background

 The West of England Combined Authority (WECA) was created in 2017 as a statutory body which covers the local authority areas of Bristol, South Gloucestershire, and Bath and North East Somerset.
 It broadly resembles the Avon county that existed from 1974 to 1996, but excludes North Somerset because that council opposed joining the combined authority, although they collaborate on some projects.
 In October 2020, there were discussions around North Somerset joining the WECA in time for the May 2021 election, but councillors in Bristol voted down this proposal in early 2021.

 The mayor of the West of England is the directly elected head of the WECA.
 Under a devolution deal agreed in 2017, they have powers over an annual allocation from the government, to fund transport management, strategic planning of land and housing and adult education.

+Arrest of Dan Norris

+In April 2025, incumbent mayor Norris was arrested on suspicion of rape, child sex offences, child abduction and misconduct in a public office.
+In a statement, Avon and Somerset Police said: "Most of the offences are alleged to have occurred in the 2000s but we're also investigating an alleged offence of rape from the 2020s".
+He was released on conditional bail for enquiries to continue.
+He was suspended by the Labour Party on 4 April 2025.

+On 8 April 2025, it was confirmed that Norris had been banned from the Parliamentary Estate while a risk assessment was being undertaken, following the accusations made against him.
+Norris was also banned from entering the WECA headquarters in Bristol, and had his access to the Combined Authority's IT system deactivated.
+While he was also banned from attending meetings on behalf of WECA, he was not suspended as mayor because "there is no provision" under WECA's constitution for this action.